 As with the men’s race at Limone, the series finale affords 20% greater points, ensuring that the series championship remains undecided until then.

 Smarna Gora International Mountain Running Race – Llubljana, Slovenia

 The 36th running of the race also marked the end of the World Mountain Running Association’s World Cup.
-Up front it was Fred Musubo, the Ugandan who dominated the recent World Mountain Running Championships.
+Up front it was Fred Musobo, the Ugandan who dominated the recent World Mountain Running Championships.
 This one was a lot closer, however.
-Musubo made the up, down, and then up way to the summit in 42:45, a mere five seconds ahead of Italy’s Alex Baldaccini, the race’s 2012 champion and third-place finisher in each of the last two years.
+Musobo made the up, down, and then up way to the summit in 42:45, a mere five seconds ahead of Italy’s Alex Baldaccini, the race’s 2012 champion and third-place finisher in each of the last two years.

 Matching his World Mountain Running Championships place, the U.K.’s Robbie Simpson was again third, finishing the 10k race in 43:28.

 Sarah Tunstall of the U.K. led the women’s field in 52:58, also winning the world-cup series.
 Tunstall was fourth individually at the recent World Mountain Running Championships.
 2013 World Cup champion Alice Gaggi of Italy was second in 54:02 and Poland’s Dominika Wisniewska-Ulfik was third in 54:26.

 After sharing the early miles with defending champion Wesley Hunt, Hal Koerner opened a nine-minute lead at mile 48.
 That gap grew to 12 minutes at mile 64, but the two were again even just four short miles later.
 From there, it was Hunt that was alone at the front of the race and he ran to a 15:36 winning time.
 Hunt, who was also second in 2013, bettered a course record that had stood since 2005 by a slim 53 seconds.